jhipster/jhipster-lite/src/main/resources/generator/server/springboot/dbmigration/cassandra/cassandra-migration.md

 ## Differences with JHipster

-This tool is the same that is [used by jhipster project](https://www.jhipster.tech/using-cassandra/), with 2 differences :
+This tool is the same that is [used by jhipster project](https://www.jhipster.tech/using-cassandra/), with 2 differences:

 - jhipster-lite doesn't have a CLI to generate entities, so there's no automatic generation of changelog in `resources/cql/changelog` folder
 - a dedicated keyspace, `jhipsterMigration` is used to store migration metadata.
 It allows to not mix jhipster data with your application data
-  - it means that you must explicitly tell which keyspace to use in your `changelog/*.cql` scripts : either by using `USE` directive, or by prepending your table names with keyspace they belong to
+  - it means that you must explicitly tell which keyspace to use in your `changelog/*.cql` scripts: either by using `USE` directive, or by prepending your table names with keyspace they belong to